drand/website/docs/docs/specification.md

 #### Types of distributed key generation

-Drand supports two operations with respect to setting up a distributed key:
+drand supports two operations with respect to setting up a distributed key:

 - Fresh setup: nodes have no prior shares and want to run the protocol from scratch
 - Resharing: Resharing enables to _remove_ and _add_ new nodes to a group, while